mitodl/hugo-course-publisher/site/content/courses/15-071-the-analytics-edge-spring-2017/_index.md

   matchmaking matches rather than solely relying on subscribers to browse profiles.
 (Male and female icons are in the public domain.
 Source: <a href="https://openclipart.org/">Openclipart</a>.)</p>
-course_description: >-
-  <p>This course presents real-world examples in which quantitative methods
-  provide a significant competitive edge that has led to a first order impact on some of today's most important companies.
-We outline the competitive landscape and present the key quantitative methods that created the edge (data-mining, dynamic optimization, simulation), and discuss their impact.</p>
 course_info:
   instructors:
     - Prof. Dimitris Bertsimas